kikrishn/Blog/_posts/2020-09-25-elementary-vs-submodel.md

   - logic
 ---

-I'm giving a GSS talk later this week in the hopes of introducing myself to my new department.
+I'm giving a GSS talk next week in the hopes of introducing myself to my new department.
 More importantly, I am giving this talk to try and showcase the utility of model theory in combinatorics and algebra.
 While writing this talk, I've been thinking about the best way to discuss